gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 HTTP/2 Push is currently not supported.
 {{< /alert >}}

-When HTTP/2 is enabled Gatling will try to connect to your remotes using HTTP/2 through the ALPN protocol.
+When HTTP/2 is enabled, Gatling will try to connect to your remotes using HTTP/2 through the ALPN protocol.
 If your remote supports HTTP/2, Gatling will use the protocol, and fall back to HTTP/1 otherwise.
 There is no specific code to add in the middle of your requests.

 Next time you use that remote with the same user, if Gatling knows that your remote doesn't support HTTP/2, it won't try again and therefore won't use ALPN.